mnot/I-D/site-wide-headers/draft.md

 --- abstract

-This document specifies a mechanism for Web sites to send HTTP header fields that apply to large numbers of resources on an origin via a different, more efficient mechanism, rather than including them in every response.
+This document specifies an alternative way for Web sites to send HTTP response header fields that apply to large numbers of resources, to improve efficiency.

 --- middle

 # Introduction

-A variety of metadata about Web sites is being conveyed in new HTTP response headers.
-In particular, it is becoming more common for metadata that applies to an entire Web site to be conveyed in a header field that is included on every response for that site.
+HTTP response headers are being used for an increasing amount of metadata that applies to an entire site, or large portions of it.

 For example, `Strict-Transport-Security` {{?RFC6797}} and `Public-Key-Pins` {{?RFC7469}} both define headers that are explicitly scoped to an entire origin {{!RFC6454}}, and number of similar headers are under consideration.

 Likewise, some HTTP header fields only sensibly have a single value per origin; for example, `Server`.

-Furthermore, some headers are resource-specific, but in some deployments, are uniform across an origin.
-For example, some sites will have a `CSP` {{?W3C.CR-CSP2-20150721}} header that doesn't vary across the site, or only varies slightly from resource to resource.
+Furthermore, some headers are used uniformly across an origin.
+For example, a site might have a `CSP` {{?W3C.CR-CSP2-20150721}} header that doesn't vary across the site, or only varies slightly from resource to resource.

-This is inefficient.
-Besides the obvious bandwidth waste due to redundancy in HTTP/1, it also impacts HTTP/2's HPACK {{?RFC7541}} header compression; since the amount of space of available for state is limited (by default, 4K), verbose, repeating headers can greatly reduce the effectiveness of HPACK.
+HTTP/2's HPACK {{?RFC7541}} header compression mechanism was designed to reduce bandwidth usage for often-repeated headers, both in responses and requests.
+However, it limits the amount of compression contents usable for a connection (by default, 4K), which sites are beginning to exceed, thereby reducing the efficiency of HPACK itself.

-However, when the metadata affects processing of the response, and the application is latency-sensitive (as uses of HTTP so often are), it's not practical to separate the metadata from the response; it needs to be sent on every response so that it is available.
+For example, it is not uncommon for a CSP response header field to exceed 1K (and has been observed to be greater than 3K on popular sites).
+This forces site administrators to make an awkward choice; put the large header in the HPACK table, thereby crowding out other headers, or omit it, requiring its full content to be sent on every applicable response.

-One way to mitigate this problem is to remove these common header fields from responses, and keep them in a separate resource.
-When clients have fetched that resource and guarantee that they will apply its contents to all responses for that domain, they can indicate this to the server with a small request header; when servers see it, they can safely omit those headers in responses.
+This document defines a way to specify one or more sets of HTTP response header fields that, when their use is negotiated, are appended to HTTP responses by the recipient.
+This allows common response headers to be omitted both from on-the-wire responses and the HPACK compression table, making both more efficient.

-This document defines how to do this by using a well-known URI (specified in {{well-known}}) to store these headers in a format specified in {{type}}.
+This approach is preferable to increasing the HTTP/2 SETTINGS_HEADER_TABLE_SIZE ({{?RFC7540}}, Section 6.5.2), because increasing that setting incurs a per-connection overhead on the server, whereas using the technique documented here does not.

 ## Example {#example}

-If a request to the well-known URI (see {{well-known}}) returns:
+If a request to the well-known resource for an origin (see {{well-known}}) returns:

 ~~~
 HTTP/1.1 200 OK